dlandon/zoneminder.machine.learning/README.md

 #### Post install configuration

 After successful installation, please refer to the ZoneMinder, Event Server and Machine Learning configuration guides from the authors of these components to set it up to your needs.
-Specifically, if you are using the Event Server and the Machine learning hooks, you will need to customize `zmeventnotification.ini` and `objectconfig.ini`
+Specifically, if you are using the Event Server and the Machine learning hooks, you will need to customize `/etc/zm/zmeventnotification.ini` and `/etc/zm/objectconfig.ini`

 #### Usage